apioo/fusio/README.md

   of the apps folder (in case you want to use apps).
 * __Execute the installation command__
   The installation script inserts the Fusio database schema into the provided database.
-It can be executed with the following command `php bin/fusio install`.
+It can be executed with the following command `php bin/fusio migrate`.
 * __Create administrator user__
   After the installation is complete you have to create a new administrator account.
 Therefor you can use the following command `php bin/fusio adduser`.
 Choose as account type "Administrator".